NJJFF Virtual Film Festival Frequently Asked Questions

 Can I volunteer at the festival?

 Yes!
 You can get involved by helping us prepare for the festival or by working at the actual event.
 Please feel free to give us a call at 973-929-2938 or fill out the following form for more information.
-More details can be found at the Volunteer Information page.
+More details can be found on the Volunteer Information page.

 How do I become a sponsor?